 5. The right to restriction of processing – In some circumstances you have a right to ‘block’ or suppress processing of personal data.
 When processing is restricted, we are permitted to store the personal data, but not further process it other than in relation to the establishment, exercise or defence of legal claims or for reasons of important public interest.
 We are able to retain just enough information about you to ensure that the restriction is respected in future.

-7. The right to object – you have the right to object to processing based on our legitimate business interests (including profiling), direct marketing (including profiling) and processing for purposes of scientific or historical research or statistical research purposes.
+7. The right to object – you have the right to object to processing where the lawful basis is legitimate interests or a task in the public interest.
+This includes based on direct marketing (including profiling) and processing for purposes of scientific or historical research or statistical research purposes.
 The objection must be on grounds relating to your particular situation.

 8. The right not to be subject to automated decisions – (i.e. decisions that are made about you by computer alone) that have a legal or other significant effect on you.
-GenesisCare UK does not carry out automated decision-making in relation to patients..
-In the event that our policy in this respect changes, we shall update this privacy notice.
+GenesisCare UK does not carry out automated decision-making in relation to patients.
+If our policy in this respect changes, we shall update this privacy notice.

 You can complain to the Information Commissioner’s Office if you are unhappy with the way that we have dealt with a request from you to exercise any of these rights, or if you think we have not complied with our legal obligations.
 Whilst you are not obliged to do so, we would appreciate you making us aware of any issue prior to notifying the Information Commissioner’s Office and giving us the opportunity to respond.
-You can contact either the Information Governance Manager or the Data Protection Officer using the postal address at the top of this Privacy Notice.

 Making a complaint will not affect any other legal rights or remedies that you have.